 ASE is committed to promoting fieldwork as an effective and inspirational way to teach science.

 The 'outdoor classroom' provides a meaningful way to engage learners in practical science, giving them experience of collecting and analysing data, and making predictions in the real world, beyond the limitations of the classroom or laboratory.
 The wider educational benefits of teaching and learning science through fieldwork in the natural and built environments include teamwork, motivation and its potential to influence positively the choice of science as a future subject of study.
+As an oragnisation we are committed to changing the perception about the value of outdoor learning.

 In 2016 ASE will be supporting the Year of Fieldwork, alongside the Geographical Association, Royal Geographic Society with IBG and Field Studies Council.
 For further information on the Year of Fieldwork please visit http://www.fieldwork.org.uk/